 We pray you reap the rewards of giving to Masjid Al-Aqsa for many years to come, ameen.

 Our New Projects

-SubhanAllah, we are honoured to invite you to two more opportunities to preserve Masjid Al-Aqsa!
+SubhanAllah, we are honoured to invite you to another opportunity to preserve Masjid Al-Aqsa!

 The olives of Masjid Al-Aqsa are so blessed that Allah swears by them, ‘By the fig and the olive!’
 [Qur’an, 95:1] [Tafsir Ibn Kathir]!